realm/realm-js/packages/realm/DOCUMENTATION.md

     - ❌ `@returns appId`
     - For **boolean** return values, use `@returns` \`true\` `if X,` \`false\` `if not.`
 - `@see, etc. ... `
     - Tags such as `@see` can be decided on case-by-case basis.
 For example, if `@see` is used instead of description to refer to external documentation, it can be in place of description.
-If it is used as more of a "learn more by looking here", `@see` can be included after `@returns`.
+If it is used as more of a "if interested, learn more by looking here", `@see` can be included after `@returns`.
 - `@example`
 - `@since`
     - Kept because of old documenation, not necessarily useful.